ac427/strava/README.md

 # strava

-Fetches the data of last month runs ( RUN is hardcoded.
+Fetches the data of last month runs ( `Run` is hardcoded.
 You can change it in code if you want for different activity) and plots

 * Link to et secret https://www.strava.com/settings/api